shimulsarker10/AlgorithmLabProbelmSolve/README.md

 Selection Sort algorithm.
 (Follow Lab Class)
 8. Write a program to find the following Floyd’s Triangle (Follow Lecture Slide)
-9. Write a program to detect the Leap year (Follow Lab Class)
-10. Write a program to find the fibonacci series of N Number.
+9. Write a program to find the fibonacci series of N Number.
 (Follow Lab Class)

 ```